High-Temperature Quantum Anomalous Hall Effect in Buckled Honeycomb Antiferromagnets

 {\it Quantization temperature.} Up to now, our study has been limited only to particular model parameters.
 Nevertheless, the AFCI always appears when the sublattice potential difference $2\delta$ is of the same order as the bare Mott gap $\Delta_0=U+2S\jh$, independent of the details of the model.
 The quantization temperature $T_q$ also indicates generic behavior.
 To demonstrate this, we have plotted $T_q$ vs the spin-orbit coupling in Fig. \ref{fig:tq} for different sets of model parameters.
 In each case, the optimal value of $\delta$ is chosen such that the system is in the middle of the AFCI phase, see Fig. \ref{fig:pd} for $\delta=7.2t$ used in the last set of parameters.
 The Heisenberg interaction is always fixed to $J=4t^2/\Delta_0$.

 Interestingly, despite the very different model parameters used in Fig. \ref{fig:tq} one can hardly see any change in $T_q$.
 The quantization temperature is solely determined by the spin-orbit coupling and the hopping parameter. $T_q$ increases linearly with $\so$ and saturates for large values of $\so$.
 Although the spin-orbit coupling is highly compound-specific, one usually expect $\so<0.15t$.
 In this region, the data can nicely be described by the linear fit $T_q=0.92\so-0.003t$ shown in Fig. \ref{fig:tq} as a black dashed line.
-This relation suggests a quantization temperature of the order of room temperature for $\so \sim 30$ meV and $t \sim 500$ meV, which are typical values for heavy transition-metal elements.
+This relation allows us to estimate the scale of the quantization temperature based on the knowledge of the spin-orbit coupling and the hopping parameter.

+The precise determination of the strength of the spin-orbit coupling $\so$ in a material is challenging.
+However, it is usually estimated to be of the order of a few meV for $3d$, around $15$ meV for $4d$, and around $40$ meV for $5d$ transition-metal elements \cite{Khomskii2021}.
+Note that the numbers refer to the Kane-Mele-type of the spin-orbit coupling.
+For comparison, the precise value of $\so$ for silicene, germanene, and stanene are computed to be $0.77$, $8.9$, and $12$ meV, respectively \cite{Liu2011}.
+Assuming $t \sim 200$ meV for $3d$ transition-metal compounds one finds that it is possible to realize the AFCI in these materials although with the small quantization temperature $\tq \sim 10$ K. This estimate nicely agrees with first principles calculations predicting the AFCI in CrO with a small charge gap of about $1$ meV at zero temperature \cite{Guo2023}.
+For the more extended $4d$ orbital with the typical hopping parameter $t \sim 400$ meV we find $\tq \sim 100$ K. Assuming $t \sim 700$ meV for $5d$ materials, our results unveil the possible realization of the AFCI at room temperature.

 {\it Conclusion.} We propose the strongly correlated AF materials with a buckled honeycomb structure as potential candidates to realize a hight-$T$ CI phase.
 The system can be driven from the AF Mott insulating state to the AFCI phase by applying a perpendicular electric field, which allows to induce and fine-tune a sublattice potential difference.
 The AFCI emerges when the sublattice potential difference reaches the same size as the Mott gap.
 The experimentally accessible electric field of $0.5$ V/\r{A} \cite{Ni2012,Zhang2009a,Sakanashi2021} can induce a sublattice potential difference of a few eV in a buckling height of a few angstroms.
 Since the Mott gap and the buckling height can also be effectively controlled by pressure, we believe the AFCI state is realistically within reach.